 Nearly six years have passed since I partnered with Nick on this incredible adventure.
-It’s also been four years since I began working with Handicap International, and what a marvelous relationship that has been.
+It’s also been four years since I began working with HI, and what a marvelous relationship that has been.

 Six years is a long time to work on a single project but it’s a blink of an eye in the grand scheme of things.
 Even so, a lot has changed.

 The Disability Treaty continues to gain traction worldwide.
 Among its successes, North Korea has recently allowed inspectors to visit the country and report on the status of disability rights.
 In Ethiopia, HIl’s inclusive education work has grown to 49 schools thanks to continued support from USAID–that’s up from six when I visited.

 The Philippines has transformed since Super Typhoon Haiyan.
 The main roads I saw on a recent visit were in even better condition than before the storm.
 Rebuilding better has lead to bustling commerce in the region, including the construction of my cousin’s brand new hotel in Guiuan.

 Personally, I’ve reached some new milestones since 2012.
 Patrick and I recently celebrated our fifth anniversary.
 Both my brother and my sister are now married, and they welcomed a beautiful baby girl earlier this year—the first of the next generation in the Cox family.
 With a lot of help from Patrick and Sr. Master Latherow, I earned my Third Degree black belt as well as a state champion title in Taekwondo.